 Optional excursions in Dubrovnik:

-– Cable Car: the Dubrovnik Cable Car will take you to the top of Srđ Hill, where you can stretch your view up to 60 km across Adriatic coast, and this wonderful city.
+– Cable Car Ride: The Dubrovnik Cable Car will take you to the top of Srđ Hill, where you can stretch your view up to 60 km across Adriatic coast, and this wonderful city.

 Breakfast and hotel check-out.
 As most of our clients decide to extend their trip within their own organisation, transfer to the airport at the end of the tour is not included in the overall price.
 Any guests who would like Serbia Tour Operator to organise a departure transfer on their behalf are welcome to contact us.
 End of services.